 Early spontaneous breathing is normally quiet and accomplished without effort.
 The amount of energy expended on breathing depends on the rate and depth of each breath, airway resistance and compliance (stretch) of the lungs.
 The ribs, intercostal muscles and diaphragm allow ventilation (the moving of air in and out of the lungs) under the control of the respiratory centre in the brain and the lung sacs (the alveoli) allow oxygen and carbon dioxide gases to exchange with the blood.
 The respiratory system develops after the fourth week of gestation

-- i.
-Describe the embryology of the respiratory system - ii.
-Describe the micro- anatomy of the respiratory system consider the development of the respiratory system in terms of its many constituent components.
+- Describe the embryology of the respiratory system - Describe the micro- anatomy of the respiratory system

 3.1 Developmental anatomy of the respiratory system